Stephen Squeri

 Stephen J. Squeri (born 1959) is an American business executive.
 He is chairman and CEO of American Express.
 Squeri first joined American Express in 1985, becoming chief information officer in 2005 and vice chairman in 2015, along with other upper management roles.

-Squeri is currently chairman of the Manhattan University board of trustees, a board member at the Partnership for New York City, on the board of trustees of Memorial Sloan Kettering Cancer Center and The Valerie Fund, on the board of governors of Monsignor McClancy Memorial High School, and a member of the Business Roundtable, the American Society of Corporate Executives, and The Business Council, among other roles.
+Squeri is currently chairman of the Manhattan University board of trustees, a board member at the Partnership for New York City, and on the board of trustees of Memorial Sloan Kettering Cancer Center, The Valerie Fund, and the Paley Center for Media.
+He is also on the board of governors of Monsignor McClancy Memorial High School, and a member of the Business Roundtable, the American Society of Corporate Executives, and the New York Jobs CEO Council, among other roles.
 TIME named him one of the 100 Most Influential People of 2025.

 Early life and education

 Stephen "Steve" Joseph Squeri was born in 1959 in New York City.
 He is the grandchild of Italian and Irish immigrants.
 His father worked as an accountant in New York for companies such as Colgate, CBS, and Bloomingdale's.
 Squeri grew up in Astoria, Queens, graduating from Monsignor McClancy High School in East Elmhurst in 1977.
 Squeri subsequently attended Manhattan College in the Bronx, graduating with a bachelor of science in 1981 and an MBA in 1986.